Caferino/Area-51/README.md

 ![E010](.image/README/E010-1.gif "Smarter Lucas + Main Menu Mockup + Project Structure") ![E010](.image/README/E010-2.gif "Smarter Lucas + Main Menu Mockup + Project Structure")![E010](.image/README/E010-3.png "Smarter Lucas + Main Menu Mockup + Project Structure")![E010](.image/README/E010-4.png "Smarter Lucas + Main Menu Mockup + Project Structure") ![E010](.image/README/E010-5.png "Smarter Lucas + Main Menu Mockup + Project Structure")

-Got busy all month editing and publishing my newest book: "Alcarodian Tales, Evergreen", Spanish edition.
+Got busy all month editing and publishing my newest book: "Tales of Alcarodia, Evergreen", Spanish edition.
 The Kindle and English editions will come out soon too, free for 5 days every 3 months in Amazon, might get busy again.
 Could only work on a few things meanwhile, like tweaking Lucas' pathfinding, but it needs more work, he flickers badly when touching the edge of his navigation area.
 There are plenty of fixes, but I am deciding which one could be best, the most "realistic" one.
 Same for the project's structure, I know it'd be exageratted for a 2D game like this, but I want to learn what it would be like to manage such a project, those that aim to simulate real life as close as possible.
 Also, I made an idle spritesheet of the pug, there were none online, in case anyone wants it.
 Both the png and GIMP's xcf are at ***Labs/Assets/X. Resources/Animals/lucas idle sheet final***

 For the menu, I plan to learn how to animate it either in the engine or outside, with a big broken planet and clock behind the title and a massive sword tearing them apart in pieces, raining black leaves or particles slowly in the background; for now it's as bare-naked as it can get.
 I wanna try to time it well after a slow fictional company intro and the starting high notes of this song I liked, which kind of captures the ambience I'd love to make: https://uppbeat.io/track/all-good-folks/quantum-fire see how it goes.